Nortindev/SOC-IDS-and-IPS-Automatic-Deploy-with-Snort/README.md

     mkdir snort
     ```

-2. Install required libraries using the script provided.
+2. Install required libraries using the script provided on this github!
+This script will automatically install Snort and all its required libraries, and also change the necessary configuration file with your network device detail.

+    ```bash
+    curl -O https://raw.githubusercontent.com/Nortindev/SOC-IDS-and-IPS-Automatic-Deploy-with-Snort/refs/heads/main/snort_install.sh ; bash snort_install.sh
+    ```

 3. Verify that Snort is installed: